Causes And Symptoms Of Dry Eyes And How To Cure Them

 Dry eyes can lead to a range of problems, including:

-Discomfort: Dry eyes often cause discomfort, such as burning, stinging, or itching.
+Discomfort: Dry eyes can leave you grappling with discomforts like burning, stinging, or itching.

 How is Dry Eye Diagnosed?